llinauer/jax_newton_optim/README.md

 ## Newton's method

 Those of you who remember your high school's math course, may also remember Newton's method.
-Newton's method is a root-finding algorithm, meaning, you input a function f(x) and Newton's method will output the x value, where f(x) = 0.
+Newton's method is a root-finding algorithm, meaning, you input a function $f(x)$ and Newton's method will output the $x$ value, where $f(x) = 0$.

 The underlying idea is simple and appealing.
-You start off with an initial guess $x_0$, calculate the tangent line to the function f at $x_0$ and calculate the intercept of the tangent with the x-axis.
+You start off with an initial guess $x_0$, get the tangent line to the function $f$ at $x_0$ and then calculate the intercept of the tangent with the x-axis.
 You set the point of interception as your new best guess $x_1$ and iterate.

 Graphically, the method looks like this: